marlobello/adguardp/README.md

 ## Setup

+There are two options to choose from:

+- Block adult content only
+- Block adult content and advertisements

+> Please note that blocking advertisements may have an adverse effect on your browsing experience.
+Some websites will refuse you entry because you are using an ad blocker.
+Other sites may fail to work properly when an ad blocker is enbaled.

 ### Andoid setup

 1. Navigate to **Settings** -> **Network & internet** -> **Private DNS**
-2. Select **Private DNS provider hostname** and enter "adguardp.cloud.hellzbellz.net"
+2. Select **Private DNS provider hostname** and enter one of the following:
+    - For blocking adult content only: "adguardp.cloud.hellzbellz.net"
+    - For blocking adult content and ads: "adguard.cloud.hellzbellz.net"
 3. Click **Save**

 ### iOS setup

-1. Visit this [link](https://raw.githubusercontent.com/marlobello/adguardp/main/adguardp.mobileconfig) from your iOS device **using Safari** to download the config file.
+1. Using Safari on your iOS device, visit one of the following links to download the config file:
+    - For blocking adult content only: [link](https://raw.githubusercontent.com/marlobello/adguardp/main/adguardp.mobileconfig)
+    - For blocking adult content and ads: [link](https://raw.githubusercontent.com/marlobello/adguardp/main/adguard.mobileconfig)
 2. Safari should ask you if you want to download a configuration profile, click **Allow**
 3. Upon successful download, click **Close**
 3. Open the **Settings** app